Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Discretization

 \subsection{Algorithm}

 In this section the different schemes are presented in an algorithmic way to make very clear in which order the different parts of the algorithm are executed.

-We note that for Alg.\ref{alg:DG} the choice for the CH equations is scheme-dependent between \sipgL and \swipL.
+Since $\chem_h^0$ is unknown at initialization, we initiate it with $ \chem_h^0 = W'(\pf^0)$ with $\pf^0$ the initial condition for the phase-field $\pf$ when the NS equations are solved at $t = \frac{\dt}{2}$.
+We note that for Alg.~\ref{alg:DG} the choice for the CH equations is scheme-dependent between \sipgL and \swipL.
 We also consider the standard non-limited schemes, and denote these schemes as \sipg and \swip respectively.
 A standard \fem scheme and the post-processing step from Eq.~\eqref{eq:clipped_pf} for cut-off \femC, will also be tested for benchmarking.
 The latter is of particular interest to see how the cut-off affects the mass $m_\pf$ due to the enforcements of the bounds.
-Moreover, When convection does not evolve over time, then the NS part of Algs.\ref{alg:DG} and \ref{alg:AS} is skipped.
-These algorithms were utilized for solving the numerical experiments outlined below.
+Moreover, When convection does not evolve over time, then the NS part of Algs.~\ref{alg:DG} and~\ref{alg:AS} is skipped.
+These algorithms were utilized for solving the numerical experiments outlined in Sec.~\ref{sec:numerics}.